22L31A0497/My_Learnings_At_MotionShield/README.md

 This section equips you with foundational knowledge to understand and control the training process of machine learning models.
 By mastering epochs, batch size, loss functions, and recognizing fitting issues, you can build robust models that generalize well.

 ---

-## ✅ How to Use This Guide

-1. Read each section carefully.
-2. Run the code examples with your own images.
-3. Watch the YouTube videos for better visualization.
-4. Use this as a **reference guide for Stage 1 project work**.